 Aces full of Kings is the finest Full House.
 When all the suits are regarded equal, the ranks determine which one is the better in Full Houses.

-A full house poker hand is made up of three of a kind that is all the same value, plus a pair of different values.
+A full house poker hands chances of winning is made up of three of a kind that is all the same value, plus a pair of different values.
 For instance, 10-10-10-8-8 is known as a 'teens full of eights' number.

 On the list of poker hand rankings, Full House is ranked third.
 It consists of three identically ranked cards paired with two identically ranked cards.